The Mathematical Basics and the Results of the Theory of physical structures

 Since the manifold transformed is finite-dimensional, Definition 2 naturally implies the condition that the maximum number of the essential parameters of the group of local motions is finite.

 We shall write down a system of $sC^{q}_{M'}$ equations that are result of the condition of preservation of the components of the metric function (5.1):

 with respect to $M'm$ differentials of the points of the cortege of $\mathfrak{S}_{F'}$.
 If the phenomenologically symmetric geometry introduced by Definition 1 is endowed with a group symmetry of finite degree, then, on the one hand, the homogeneous system (5.4) must have at least one nonzero solution, and, on the other hand, the number of its independent nonzero solutions for any number $M'$ may not be bigger than some finite value equal to the degree of the group symmetry.
 The number of such solutions is, as is known, equal to the number of unknowns in the system minus the rank of matrix of it.
-But the matrix of the system of equations (5.4) is the functional matrix for the system of functions $f$ corresponding to all the ordered projections of the domain $\mathfrak{S}_{F'}$ of the mapping $(5.2')$ onto the domain $\mathfrak{S}_f$ of the original function (5.1).
-Obviously, the rank of the matrix of the system of equations (5.4) will not change if we eliminate from the system of functions $f|_{F'}$ the dependents with respect to the relation (5.3).
-Eliminating them yields the maximal projection of the mapping $(5.2')$ that does not contain in itself the mapping (5.2).
-We shall designate by $N(M')$ the number of functions $f$ in that maximal projection.
-Then, under Definition 1, the rank of the matrix of the system of equations (5.4) will be
+But the matrix of the system of equations (5.4) is the functional matrix for the system of functions $f$ corresponding to all the ordered projections of the domain $\mathfrak{S}_{F'}$ of the mapping $(5.2')$ onto the domain $\mathfrak{S}_f$ of the original